Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Happy Thought app, is a single-page application to which user can submit New Text on this app.
+Happy Thought is a single-page application which user can submit New Text on this app.
 -There is a form to post new thoughts and submit button.

 -Users can see a list of the most recent thoughts at the top and older thoughts at the bottom.